libsdl-org/sdlwiki/SDL3/SDL_BlitSurface.md

 ###### (This is the documentation for SDL3, which is the current stable version.
 [SDL2](https://wiki.libsdl.org/SDL2/) was the previous version!)
 # SDL_BlitSurface

-Performs a fast blit from the source surface to the destination surface.
+Performs a fast blit from the source surface to the destination surface with clipping.

 ## Header File